dkaushik94/Gitlab-Jenkins/README.md

 ![hook_success](./screenshots/hook_success.png)

 Now any push in the repo will automatically trigger a build in jenkins.
-Lets try that out!</br>
+Lets try that out!<br>

 Lets edit the README.md file and push the changes to see if its triggering a build.